Your PM and EHR know Far, Far More than they are Telling You.

 Automatically Email Critical Data

 If you could have a one-page email of practice information delivered daily, what would be on that page?
 If you could send a separate one-page email to your physicians weekly, what would you tell them?
 Don’t rely on team members to remember to run reports, push key practice metrics to them via email.
-Send your physicians producitivity reports.
+Send your physicians productivity reports.
 Help the call center fill unsold appointments.
 Tell your front desk how they collected copayments yesterday.
 Change your practice by changing the way you send data.

 Discover Hidden Trends

 Where is the next opportunity for your practice to find new patients, act on referral patterns, or capture lost revenue?
 How does this month compare with last month and last year?
 Why are charges increasing or payments decreasing?
 See information your PM/EHR won’t show you on canned reports, but will help you run your business.
-Empower front line managers, clinical teams, the buisness office, and providers with current data and friendly tools to make better decisions.
+Empower front line managers, clinical teams, the business office, and providers with current data and friendly tools to make better decisions.

 Customize Practice Dashboards